Inedo/inedo-docs/ProGet/administration/localization.md

 To enter Live Dictionary Edit Mode, open your _User Preferences_ and enable `Live Dictionary Edit Mode`.

 _Note: System languages can not be directly edited.
 You will first need to [clone](#clone) the language prior to editing it._

-_Note: This feature is limited to users with Administrator permissions._

 ## Exporting and Importing Languages {#export-import data-title="Export/Import"}